secretstartups/handbook/sales/qbrs/index.html.md

 1. Field EBAs to send out initial QBR calendar hold invites that include the following attendees:
    1. RDs, ASMs, team members for that region - mandatory
    1. GTM leaders - optional (See [QBR Participation](/handbook/sales/qbrs/#qbr-participation) section above for full list)
-1. Field EBAs to engage delegate organizations to assign attendees from the following teams for each QBR in the QBR Schedule, Attendee and Agenda document by EOW.
+1. Field Comms to engage delegate organizations to assign attendees from the following teams for each QBR in the QBR Schedule, Attendee and Agenda document by EOW.
    1. Sales Dev
    1. Field Marketing
    1. Product Marketing